 Command / Params Cmp Description secondary \$res almost Precondition: the local /dev/mars/\$dev_name is no longer in use (e.g. umounted).
 Postcondition: There exists no designated primary any more.
 During split brain and when the network is OK (again), all actual primaries (including the local host) will leave primary ASAP (i.e. when their /dev/mars/mydata is no longer in use).
 Any secondary will start following (old) logfiles (even from backlogs) by replaying transaction logs if it is uniquely possible (which is often violated during split brain).
 On any secondary, /dev/mars/\$dev_name will have disappeared.
-Notice: in difference to DRBD, you don't need this com- mand during normal operation, including handover.
-Any resource mem- ber which is not designated as primary will automatically go into sec- ondary role.
+Notice: in difference to DRBD, you don't need this command during normal operation, including handover.
+Any resource member which is not designated as primary will automatically go into secondary role.
 For example, if you have $k = 4$ replicas, only one of them can be designated as a primary.
 When the network is OK, all other 3 nodes will know this fact, and they will automatically go into secondary mode, following the transaction logs from the (new) primary.
-Hint: avoid this command.
-It turns off any primary, globally ^{a} .
-You cannot start a sync after that (e.g. invalidate or join-resource or resume-sync), because it is not unique wherefrom the data shall be fetched.
+Wou cannot start a sync after that (e.g. invalidate or join-resource or resume-sync), because it is not unique wherefrom the data shall be fetched.
 In split brain situations (when the network is OK again), this may have further drawbacks.
 It is much better / easier to directly switch the designated primary from one node to another via the primary command.
-See also section 3.4.2.2.
-There is only one valid use case where you really need this command: before finally destroying a resouce via the last leave-resource (or the dangerous delete-resource), you will need this before you can do that. ^a A serious misconception among some people is when they believe that they can switch "a certain node to secondary".
-It is not possi- ble to switch individual nodes to secondary, without affecting other nodes!
-The concept of "designated primary" is global throughout a resource! wait-umount \$res no See section 6.3.3. log-purge-all \$res no Precondition: none additionally.
+See also section 3.4.2.2. wait-umount no See section 6.3.3. \$res log-purge-all \$res presize fresize no Precondition: none additionally.
 Postcondition: all locally known logfiles and version links are removed, whenever they are not / no longer reachable by any split brain version.
 Rationale: remove hindering split-brain / leave-resource leftovers.
 Use this only when split brain does not go away by means of leave-resource (which could happen in very weird scenarios such as MARS running on virtual machines doing a restore of their snapshots, or otherwise unexpected resurrection of dead or half-dead nodes).
 THIS IS POTENTIALLY DANGEROUS!
 This command might destroy some valuable logfiles / other information in case the local information is outdated or otherwise incorrect.
-MARS does its best for checking anything, but there is no guarantee. resize \$res [\$size] almost Hint: usedry-run beforehand for checking!
+MARS does its best for checking anything, but there is no guarantee.
+Hint: usedry-run beforehand for checking!
 Precondition: The local host must be primary.
-All disks in the cluster participating in \$res must be physically larger than the logical resource size (e.g, by use of lvm; can be checked by macros %disk-size{} and %resource-size{}).
+All disks in the cluster participating in \$res must be primary.
+All disks in the cluster \$res [\$size] participating in \$res must be physically larger than the logical resource size (e.g, by use of lvm; can be checked by macros %disk-size{} and %resource-size{}).
 When the optional \$size argument is present, it must be smaller than the minimum of all physical sizes, but larger than the current logical size of the resource.
-Postcondition: the logical size of /dev/mars/\$dev_name will reflect the new size after a while.
-Command / Params Cmp Description
+Postcondition: the logical size of /dev/mars/\$dev_name will reflect the new size ofter a while Command / Params Cmp new size after a while.
+Description 1